-Subsequent to year end, Ian Russell P.Geo. was appointed as Vice President of Exploration.
-Ian is a previous co-award winner of the Colin Spence Award for Excellence in Global Mineral Exploration and has over 25 years of experience developing and executing successful gold-focussed exploration programs globally including Red Lake, Kirkland Lake and the

-Fennoscandian shield.
-Ian has been actively involved in the Kahuna project planning and execution as a senior consultant from the beginning of 2018.
+In September, Ian Russell P.Geo. was appointed as Vice President of Exploration.
+Ian is a previous co-award winner of the Colin Spence Award for Excellence in Global Mineral Exploration and has over 25 years of experience developing and executing successful gold-focussed exploration programs globally including Red Lake, Kirkland Lake and the Fennoscandian shield.
+Formerly Mine Exploration Manager at Goldcorp's producing Red Lake Gold Mines, Ian has been actively involved in the Kahuna project planning and execution as a senior consultant from the beginning of 2018.